Skip to main content

 Sprint Efficiency

-Sprint Efficiency measures how much of the work a team committed to at the start of a sprint actually got completed.
-It's a planning-quality metric, not a productivity one.
+Sprint Efficiency measures how much of the team's sprint scope actually completed in the period.
+It's a planning-quality signal, not a productivity one.

 What it measures